gochain/docs/corp/jobs.md

 # GoChain Jobs

 Do you want to be a part of the blockchain revolution and work on a next generation blockchain project?
-Whether you’re an engineer,in business development, marketing, or some other way you think you could provide value, we’d love to hear from you!
+Whether you’re an engineer, in business development, marketing, or some other way you think you could provide value, we’d love to hear from you!

 GoChain is always looking for the best engineers and business leaders to help build and grow the technology and the ecosystem.